Place the bowl and whisk attachment for a stand mixer into the freezer to chill.

 Place 11 of the sugar cones into a food processor and grind them into fine crumbs.
 (Hold the last cone aside to use for garnishing the finished cakes.)
 Pour the crumbs into a medium bowl.
 Add in the melted butter and stir through until the crumbs are moistened.

 Line a 12-cup cupcake pan with 2-3 paper lines per cup (the extra liners help keep the moist ingredients from seeping, and make the cakes sturdier for serving.
 I like to use plain white liners on the inside and a decorative liner on the outside.)

-In a medium bowl, beat together the softened cream cheese, 1/3 of a cup of the confectioner's sugar, and the black raspberry jam.
+In a medium bowl, beat together the softened cream cheese, ⅓ of a cup of the confectioner's sugar, and the black raspberry jam.
 Blend it until everything is mixed well and the mixture is smooth.
 Set this aside.

-Assemble the chilled mixer bowl and whisk attachment onto the stand mixer.
-Pour the whipping cream into the bowl and turn the mixer on high.
-Beat the cream for 5 minutes, then pause the machine to add in the remaining confectioner's sugar and the maple syrup.
-Beat the cream for another 5 minutes or so: check the cream often and beat it until stiff peaks form.
-Do not over-beat the cream!
+Assemble the chilled mixer bowl and whisk attachment onto the mixer.
+Pour the whipping cream into the bowl and turn the mixer on medium speed.
+Beat the cream until you see it just begin to thicken.

-When ready to serve, use a small spoon to pop the mini cakes (in their papers) out of the muffin pan, and place them on a serving platter or individual plates.
+Use a small spoon to pop the mini cakes (in their papers) out of the muffin pan, and place them on a serving platter or individual plates.
 Drizzle a little maple syrup over the tops.
 Break the sugar cone that you held aside into pieces and top each cake with pieces of cone.
 Serve immediately.